True Story Program 2025

 Two of the best new Australian biographers talk about how they bring to life remarkable lives that deserve another look.
 Vicki Hastrich celebrates deep sea fishing champion and millionaire author Zane Grey, who spent time fishing for marlin on the South Coast of NSW, while Anthony Sharwood travels in the footsteps of his hero, Enlightenment freedom fighter Tadeusz Kosciuscko—from Poland to France, from the US to our own high country—to ask how his name got given to our tallest peak.
 They are in conversation with Caroline Baum, host of Life Sentences, a podcast about contemporary biography.

-A Way Forward
+KEYNOTE: A Way Forward

 5:15–6:15pm

 Nothing could be more topical than conspiracy theories, as recent events such as the tragedy at Porepunkah demonstrate; and in a so-called post-truth world, what role does scepticism have in determining who we trust and what we believe?
-To discuss these thorny, burning issues, we have assembled a formidable panel: Walkley award winner Ariel Bogle and her co-writer Cam Wilson, authors of Conspiracy Nation, which covers everything from pandemic origin theories to school shootings; and Tracey Kirkland, author of Beyond Doubt, in conversation with fearless media commentator Jan Fran.
+To discuss these thorny, burning issues, we have assembled a formidable panel: Walkley award winner Ariel Bogle and her co-writer Cam Wilson, authors of Conspiracy Nation, which covers everything from pandemic origin theories to school shootings; and Tracey Kirkland, editor of Age of Doubt, in conversation with fearless media commentator Jan Fran.

 11:30am–12:30pm